Brought into the limelight by actor Michael J. Fox, Parkinson's disease affects the body’s ability to control movement.

 Unlocking the mysteries of Parkinson's disease

 At present, Parkinson's disease is a chronic disease with no known cure.
 While symptoms can be managed with medication, they continue to worsen.

 "There are ongoing studies at Rush where we are focusing on better understanding what causes Parkinson’s disease," Witek explains.
-"For instance, I am currently researching immune dysfunction in patients with Parkinson's disease, and my colleague Gian Pal, MD, MS, is participating in a large international study where patients with Parkinson’s disease are offered access to genetic testing."

 The good news?
 Witek predicts that in the next decade there will be significant breakthroughs in treating Parkinson's disease and slowing the progression of the disease.